trooperandz/todolist-node-sequelize/README.md

  * Handlebars is used for page templating

+ * User passwords are encrypted using the machinepack-passwords npm module

  * Bootstrap was used for this project, featuring the Darkly theme

  * The project features interactive tables, with sorting, searching and pagination (using the dataTables plugin)